spryker/spryker-docs/docs/scos/user/back-office-user-guides/201811.0/users/roles-groups-and-users/managing-users.md

 ## Activating and Deactivating a User
 **To activate or deactivate a user:**
 1.In the **Users List > Action** column, click **Activate** (or **Deactivate**).

 {% info_block infoBox "Info" %}

-{% endinfo_block %}(If a user has deactivated themselves, this user will get logged out immediately and the message about the successful deactivation will be shown)
+If a user has deactivated themselves, this user will get logged out immediately and the message about the successful deactivation will be shown.

+{% endinfo_block %}

-2. The status in the _Status_ column will be changed to *Active* or *Deactivated* depending on the action you performed.
+1. The status in the _Status_ column will be changed to *Active* or *Deactivated* depending on the action you performed.
  ***
  ## Deleting a User
 **To delete a user:**
  1. In the **Users List > Action** column, click **Delete**.
 2. On the **Warning** page, click **Delete** to confirm the action.

 {% info_block infoBox %}

 The user's status in the _Status_ column will change to _Deleted_, however, the user will still stay in the **Users List** table.
 If the user has deleted themselves, this user will get logged out immediately and the message about the successful deletion will be shown.

 {% endinfo_block %}